This page outlines requirements for the BA in Literary Studies with a concentration in Literature. Students can also study Literature as a

 Only specific courses satisfy the major requirements, including electives.
 In choosing courses to meet requirements, students are encouraged to meet with Juan E. De Castro (212.229.5400 x2257) with questions about the Literature program.

-Track your progress using the program requirement worksheet (PDF) for the year in which you declared your major in Literary Studies:
+Track your progress using the program requirement worksheet (see below) for the year in which you declared your major in Literary Studies.

 The major in Literary Studies with a concentration in Literature requires 13 courses to be completed as set forth below.
 At least four of these courses must be 3000 level or higher, and no more than two may be taken (with the approval of the chair) at the Schools of Public Engagement.